fgmacedo/python-statemachine/docs/auto_examples/all_actions_machine.rst

 All actions machine
 ===================

-A StateMachine that exercices all possible :ref:`Actions` and :ref:`Guards`.
+A StateMachine that exercises all possible :ref:`Actions` and :ref:`Guards`.

 ..
 GENERATED FROM PYTHON SOURCE LINES 8-143